sullirobert/hashService/README.md

 # hashService
-A web service thats accepts POST requests and returns a the SHA512 hash of a string.
+A web service thats accepts POST requests and returns the base64 encoded SHA512 hash of a string.

 ## Installing